YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 More importantly, I had a good nurturing boss, to whom I felt grateful, even till this day.

 When I was the team lead in Citi, my subordinates were scattered around the world.
 Why is this so?
-Bulge bracket banks like Citigroup had this practice of setting up "centres of excellence" (COE).
+Bulge bracket banks like Citi had this practice of setting up "centres of excellence" (COE).
 So what the hell are these?
 The COE is the politically correct term for a cheap locations.
 These COEs are offices established by the firm in third world countries to cut costs.